Cam-ox/21TSOBTC-Diploma-of-Applied-Bitcoin/Units-of-Competency/TSOBTC001-Git-Basics-Open-Learning.md

 ## Foundaton Skills
-*This section describes those language, literacy, numeracy and employment skills that are essential to performance but not explicit in the erformance criteria.*
+*This section describes those language, literacy, numeracy and employment skills that are essential to performance but not explicit in the performance criteria.*

 Skill  | Description
 | :--- | :---